The Cheapest Way to Fly to Australia from Europe and the US

 Australia has limited direct route competition.
 From the UK, the main carriers on the Heathrow–Sydney corridor are Qantas (QF), Singapore Airlines (SQ), and Cathay Pacific (CX).
 A handful of Middle Eastern carriers — Emirates (EK), Etihad (EY), and Qatar Airways (QR) — also compete aggressively because their hub models suit ultra-long-haul travel.
 The more carriers competing on a route, the lower the floor tends to be.

 From the US, options broaden.
-Los Angeles (LAX) is the natural gateway to Sydney (SYD) and Melbourne (MEL), served by Qantas, United (UA), American (AA), Air New Zealand (NZ), and Fiji Airways (FJ).
+Los Angeles (LAX) is the natural gateway to Sydney (SYD) and Melbourne (MEL), served by Qantas, United (UA), American (AA), Air best time to visit New Zealand (NZ), and Fiji Airways (FJ).
 New York (JFK) travellers typically connect through LAX, Dallas (DFW), or a Gulf hub.

 The Stopover Route Strategy